Best Parks in Wichita for Kids

 Whether you have an hour or an afternoon, going to the park is a great way to spend time with your family and get some much needed Vitamin D. Regardless of what part of town you live in, there is sure to be a park nearby for you and your littles to explore.
-Check out some of our team’s favorite parks in Wichita below.
+Check out some of the best parks in Wichita below.

-One of our favorite parks because it has a baby swing, which oddly enough is hard to find at most parks.
-There is a large playground area with slides of varying heights, swings, sand pit, toddler ride-ons, a climbing dome, and small zip line.
+As of June 2022, the new Andover Central Park is open!
+This is a great option for kids of all ages as the play area is turf.
+There is a large playground area with slides of varying heights, swings, sand pit, toddler ride-ons, and a climbing dome.
 Don’t forget to bring along a stroller, bike, or scooter for your kiddos, because this park is surrounded by a beautiful walking trail.
 And we usually pop into the library for story time before or after our trip to this park.

-Somewhat of a hidden gem that includes baby swings, slides, merry go round, and big kid swings.
+Somewhat of a hidden gem that includes 2 ADA swings!
 However, what we love most about this park are the trees and walking trails.
 The walking trail contains hills (rarity for us Wichitans) and gorgeous old trees which provide an ample amount of shade.
 There are also tennis courts and a basketball court nearby.

 The tallest play park in the state of Kansas, this park is best for older kiddos.
 With zip lines, tube slides, and plenty of climbing, this is a fabulous park to work off some energy.
 Direct quote from the son of a team member, “It’s the tallest AND the coolest park in Wichita (Augusta)”.
 Just head east on Kellogg into Augusta and take a right at the Subway.
 Can’t miss it.

 Aka “the blue park”, this park is great for varying ages.
 There is also a walking path that is great for bikes, strollers, and scooters alike.
 We love the covered gazebo area with picnic tables, which makes bringing along lunches and snacks ideal.